| |

 includes free admission for the member, his or her spouse, and

 children under the age of 18.
-Their handsome, new convention
+Their handsome convention

 center in Wilmington, Ohio holds 800 8-foot tables, which are